Meno96/urbe-auction/README.md

 The backend uses Django to handle the backend of the web application.
 It includes various components such as models, views, and serializers that interact with the database and handle the logic of the application.

-The Django app also includes APIs to allow communication between the frontend and the backend.
+Additionally, the Django app includes APIs that allow communication between the frontend and the backend.

 Overall, this part of the project plays a crucial role in managing the backend and ensuring that the web application runs smoothly.

 ### Frontend

 The frontend uses Next.js, a React framework, to handle it.
-It includes pages, components, and styles for the different sections of the application, such as the home page, auction details page, and user dashboard.
+It includes pages, components, and styles for different sections of the application, such as the home page, auction details page, and user dashboard.

 It also communicates with the backend of the application, which is built using Django and hosted on Moralis, to fetch and display data such as the current auctions, bids, and user information.